 Nutrition is critical for all aspects of health, and it includes when it comes to maintaining the health of your dog’s coat.
 If you want him to have a healthy coat, they will need to receive all of the necessary nutrients.

 Speak to your veterinarian to make sure that your dog is eating properly.
+They can recommend the best dog food for shedding tailored to your dog’s specific needs.
 Some medical experts maintain that malnutrition is the leading cause of excessive shedding in Corgis.

 A stressed-out dog is kind of like a person.
 We all know how stress can do a number on your hair.
 You can lose your hair or go grey.
 The health of your dog can definitely affect his coat, and this applies to his mental health as well.